nage24/nage24/README.md

 ### About Me

-- 💼 Currently working at Japan KISSCO as a System Engineer
+- 💼 Currently working at <br>Japan KISSCO</br> as a System Engineer
-- 🎓 Graduated from [Your University] with a degree in [Your Major]
 - 🌱 Learning React, Java(Spring)
 - 📫 How to reach me: n0rkjdx0@gmail.com